kivy/kivy/doc/sources/gsoc.rst

 Introduction
 ------------
-Kivy - Cross-platform, business friendly, GPU Accelerated Open Source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
+Kivy is a cross-platform, business friendly, GPU Accelerated open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.